diegovester/my-vite-app/README.md

 # Deploying the App

+## Important!
+Settings setup
+On GitHub, in your new repository, go to Settings.

+Click on Actions > General in the sidebar.
+Scroll down to Workflow permissions.
+Click on "Read and write permissions".
+Click Save.

+Click on Pages in the left sidebar.
+Scroll down to Build and deployment.
+Under Source, select "GitHub Actions".

 ## Make Changes and Push
 Go to GitHub Desktop.
 You'll see all the changes you've made on the left hand side.